huggingface/diffusers/examples/textual_inversion/README.md

 huggingface-cli login
 ```

 If you have already cloned the repo, then you won't need to go through these steps.
-You can simple remove the `--use_auth_token` arg from the following command.

 <br>